 Cardano’s ADA coin has been gaining traction since its launch in September 2017.
-As of this writing, ADA has a market cap of $3,247,742,572 on CoinMarketCap, making it one of the top 10 cryptocurrencies, just a few spots behind Bitcoin and Ethereum.
+At the time of writing, ADA has a market cap of $3,247,742,572 on CoinMarketCap, making it one of the top 10 cryptocurrencies, just a few spots behind Bitcoin and Ethereum.

 But what is Cardano?
 In this article, we’ll tell you all you need to know about this third-generation cryptocurrency.